CTM Risk Management in Shipping

 Understanding the CTM Shipping Process

-Cash onboard is used for:
+Cash onboard is utilised for:

 • Emergency repairs